 Ash Residue

 Ash residue is another simple sign you cannot miss.
-You will see ash and cigarettes butts in tenant trash cans.
-If not on the trash can, they will be on shelves, window sills,and electrical items.
+You will see ash and cigarette butts in tenant trash cans.
+If not on the trash can, they will be on shelves, window sills, and electrical items.
 A smoker can rarely forget and dispose of their marijuana and cigarette remainders on these surfaces.
 Ash is their biggest betrayal as it gets blown away by the wing and fan moving to areas they cannot suspect.
 These are some things a typical and keen landlord notices when they want to prove whether a tenant is smoking in their apartments.

 Burns On Surfaces